Simple isotherm equations to fit type I adsorption data

 Eq. (\ref{eq:isot}) can be written as:

-here, $\theta=q/q_{\mr{m}}$, and $f_j$ is a fraction of molecules that can be found in subsystems with $j$ molecules.
-It is known that, at low pressures, the leading term in Eq. (\ref{eq:efes}) is $f_1$ (as stated by the Henry's law), and, as the pressure increases, the leading term is $f_2$.
-Similarly, in a certain pressure range, each $f_j$ term significantly contributes to the fractional coverage.
-Therefore, each parameter $K_j$ is estimated with data taken in a certain range of the saturation $q$.
-Hence, for intervals where there is not enough data, these parameters will give large uncertainties.
+here, $\theta=q/q_{\mr{m}}$, and $f_j$ is a fraction of the $n_s$ molecules that are found in subsystems with $j$ molecules.
+At low pressures the leading term in Eq. (\ref{eq:efes}) is $f_1$ (as stated by the Henry's law), and, as the pressure increases, the leading is $f_2$, and so forth.
+Consequently, within certain pressure range, there is an $f_j$ term that significantly contributes to the fractional coverage.
+Therefore, each parameter $K_j$ can be associated with data taken in a certain range of the saturation $q$.
+So we infer that these parameters might have large uncertainties if there is not enough data in their corresponding intervals .

-The general isotherm (Eq. (\ref{eq:isot})) and its simplifications have been useful to fit sets of isotherms of adsorption of gases and vapors on zeolite adsorbents at different temperatures, where the experimental isotherms show clearly a saturation limit, or are reported within the same range of saturation \cite{ruth2,rut20,aya1,boden1,boden2,stach,martin}.
-However, a great number of adsorption systems do not show this behavior because experiments typically are performed within the same pressure range; therefore, the isotherms apparently show that the saturation limit depends on temperature (i.e., $q_{\mr{m}}$ tend to increase with a decrease in temperature).
-Now, consider a certain isotherm at temperature $T_1$, if we consider that $n_{\mr{s}}=3$, we have the following adjustable parameters: $K_1,\,K_2,\,K_3$, and $q_{\mr{m}}(T_1)$.
-On the other hand, suppose that we have a second isotherm at temperature $T_2$ and its apparent saturation limit is $q_{\mr{m}}(T_2)$; if $T_2<T_1$, then $q_{\mr{m}}(T_2)>q_{\mr{m}}(T_1)$.
-This would suggest that, as the temperature decreases, new subsystems are created, but this would be a physical inconsistency.
-To solve this problem, we introduce a new equilibrium parameter $K_{n_{\mr{s}}+1}$ that take into account the adsorption of an extra molecule on a subsystem at high pressures and low temperatures.
-Because this new parameter describes the adsorption at these conditions, it is possible that there is not enough experimental data to estimate $\ln R_{n_{\mr{s}}+1}^{\circ}$ and $\Delta\overline{h}_{n_{\mr{s}}+1}$, then it is plausible to assume that $R_{n_{\mr{s}}+1}=R_{n_{\mr{s}}}$ and write
+The general isotherm (Eq. (\ref{eq:isot})) and its simplifications have been useful to fit isotherms of adsorption of gases and vapours on zeolites at different temperatures, where the experimental isotherms show clearly a saturation limit, or are reported within the same range of saturation (see Refs. \cite{ruth2,rut20,aya1,boden1,boden2,stach,martin,mario1,mario2}).
+However, a great number of adsorption systems do not show this behaviour because experiments typically are performed along the same pressure range; therefore, the isotherms apparently show that the saturation limit depends on temperature (i.e., $q_{\mr{m}}$ tend to increase with a decrease in temperature).
+Now, consider certain isotherm at temperature $T_1$, if we consider that $n_{\mr{s}}=3$, then we have the following adjustable parameters: $K_1,\,K_2,\,K_3$, and $q_{\mr{m}}(T_1)$.
+Also, suppose that we have a second isotherm at temperature $T_2$ and its apparent saturation limit is $q_{\mr{m}}(T_2)$; if $T_2<T_1$, then $q_{\mr{m}}(T_2)>q_{\mr{m}}(T_1)$.
+This would suggest that, as the temperature decreases, new subsystems are created, but this would be an inconsistency for our model.
+To solve this problem, we introduce a new equilibrium parameter $K_{n_{\mr{s}}+1}$ that takes into account the adsorption of an extra molecule on the subsystem at high pressures and low temperatures.
+Because this new parameter describes the adsorption at these conditions, it is possible that there is not enough experimental data to estimate $\ln R_{n_{\mr{s}}+1}^{\circ}$ and $\Delta\overline{h}_{n_{\mr{s}}+1}$.
+To solve this problem we assume that $R_{n_{\mr{s}}+1}=R_{n_{\mr{s}}}$ and write